Mechanical

 Powder does not stay in the flow stage for very long.
 Larger phosphate

-crystals may not allow the powder material to completely wet the surface and a capillary layer may form under the coating.
-Moisture
+crystals may not allow the powder material to completely wet the surface

 will penetrate the coating and cause corrosion that will lift the